 to each meeting.

-4.4 Meeting Procedure
+Regular Meeting Procedure

 The Chair will preside over all Council meetings.
+All Council meetings are open to the public; however, parent members of Council will regularly hold a pre- or post-Council meeting roundtable in-camera session.

 A typical meeting will proceed as follows:

-Call to Order.
+Call to Order

-Roll Call.
-This may be done by circulating a sign-in sheet.
+Welcome and Introductions - this may be done by circulating a sign-in sheet

-Approval of the Meeting Minutes from the last Council meeting.
+Approval of the Meeting Minutes from the last Council meeting

-Adoption of the Agenda.
-The Chair will quickly go over the agenda, which may have been revised since the advance copy was initially distributed.
-The Chair will answer questions, make corrections to the agenda, and re-order the agenda items if necessary.
+Adoption of the Agenda

-Approval of the Minutes from the previous meeting.
+Approval of the Minutes from the previous meeting

 Old Business.
-Follow-up discussions on topics introduced previously and tabled.
+Follow-up discussions on topics introduced previously and tabled

-Reports.
-The principal shall make a report at every meeting.
-In addition, other Council members or volunteers responsible for ongoing programs or special events may be asked to give brief status reports on their activities.
+Reports-The principal shall make a report at every meeting.
+In addition, other Council members or volunteers responsible for ongoing programs or special events may be asked to give brief status reports on their activities

-Motions.
-See section 4.5.

-Announcements.

-Question Period.

-All in attendance are invited to ask questions.

-4.5 Motions
+Motions

-Any parent or Council member may have a motion added to the agenda on request by
+Announcements

+Question Period / Roundtable Discussion

+Decision-Making

+Quorum for all decision-making must meet the following criteria:

+At least half of Council members are present;

+At least half of the members present are parent members.

+The Principal is present;

+Should a meeting not have quorum, it may proceed with reports and discussion points, but all motions or other decisions will be tabled.
+Should a meeting lose quorum before it adjourns, any remaining motions will be tabled, and the point at which quorum was lost will be recorded in the minutes.

+Outside of financial expenditures, the Council will typically work according to a consensus-based model of decision-making.
+Any parent or Council member may identify items for discussion at upcoming meetings to the Chair.
+The Chair will do their best to accommodate these requests based on agenda items and timing.

-notifying the Chair.
-Except for procedural motions, notice of motions must be given to the Chair at least five (5) days in advance of the meeting so that the exact wording of the motion as well as supporting information can be distributed to Council members with the agenda.
+Notice of expenditure motions must be given to the Chair at least five (5) days in advance of the meeting so that the exact wording of the motion as well as supporting information can be distributed to Council members with the agenda.

 If an agenda has already been sent out, the Chair shall distribute a revised agenda at the